El Espinar: Architecture and urban planning

 Every of the four population centres has its own characteristics:

 El Espinar

 Panoramic view of El Espinar centre from the east.

 The ancient neighbourhood of the district contains houses which commonly are one or two floors, although some remodelled houses now are three floors.

 Other modern neighbourhoods that have been built in the 20th century are four floors high, but most of the modern neighbourhoods have semi-detached houses and individual houses with private gardens, especially in the eastern and southern areas.

 The tallest building, which is also the main sight, is the San Eutropio church, with its 18 metres approximately.
-It's a late Gothic church with some traces of Renaissance style and was designed using the Latin cross plan.
+It is a late Gothic church with some traces of Renaissance style and was designed using the Latin cross plan.

 There are two lovely urban parks named Parque Cipriano Geromini and El Pinarillo that are perfect for enjoy summertime shade because of the great trees.